The excluded minors for GF(5)-representable matroids on ten elements: Preliminaries

 Representability over a partial field can be used to characterise representability over each field in a set of fields.
 Indeed, for any finite set of fields $\mathcal{F}$, there exists a partial field~$\mathbb{P}$ such that a matroid is $\mathcal{F}$-representable if and only if it is $\mathbb{P}$-representable \cite[Corollary~2.20]{PvZ2010a}.

 Let $M$ be a matroid.
-We say that a partial field is the \emph{universal partial field of $M$}, and denote it $\mathbb{P}_M$, if for every partial field $\mathbb{P}$, the matroid $M$ is $\mathbb{P}$-representable if and only if there exists a homomorphism $\phi : \mathbb{P}_M \rightarrow \mathbb{P}$.
-Pendavingh and Van Zwam described the canonical construction of a partial field with this property for a given matroid~\cite[Section~4.2]{PvZ2010b}; for the purposes of this paper, the foregoing definition suffices.
+Pendavingh and van Zwam described~\cite[Section~4.2]{PvZ2010b} a canonical construction of a partial field with the property that for every partial field~$\mathbb{P}$, the matroid $M$ is $\mathbb{P}$-representable if and only if there exists a homomorphism $\phi : \mathbb{P}_M \rightarrow \mathbb{P}$ (see also \cite{BL21}).
+We call the partial field $\mathbb{P}_M$ the \emph{universal partial field of $M$}.